Aryaa6603/PolicyBot/README.md

 ## How to run

-You can run the [](Chatbot.ipynb) which also includes step by step instructions.
+You can run the file [](Chatbot.ipynb) which also includes step by step instructions.

 * Through Terminal
 ```
 python chatbot.py